Interesting Info -> Coins & Money -> More Rare and Valuable American Coins

 Value: The average find will only be worth a few dollars (but that’s better than 25cents).
 Though you may luck out and find one worth $100-200.
 There are some gems like the “extra tree” as shown here worth up to $400- $800.

-For more info and images see: this page about the error quarters and Ken Potter’s page detailing many varieties of these error coins.
+For more info and images see: this page about the error quarters.

 Other Coins to Look for: